Get Involved/School Council

 • Recognized Orange Shirt Day – Truth and Reconciliation

-• Teams are up and running – basketball, volleyball, soccer, x-c running, golf, tennis
+• Teams are up and running – girls’ basketball, boys’ volleyball, boys’ soccer, x-c running, golf, tennis, robotics

 • Music activities in full swing – Jazz band, senior concert band